Honey, I shrunk the hypothesis space (through logical preprocessing)

 \subsubsection{Singleton Reducible Rules}

 To prune singleton reducible rules, we add this ASP rule to the generate encoding of \popper{}:

+In this rule, \emph{var(V)} denotes a variable (\emph{V}) allowed in a rule and \emph{member(V,Vars)} is true when the variable \emph{V} is in the tuple of variables \emph{Vars}.
 This ASP rule allows us to identify variables that only appear once in a rule.
-We then use this rule to build ASP constraints to prune singleton reducible rules.
-For instance, for the relation \emph{length/2}, where the first argument is total, \name{} returns the fact \emph{total\_length\_b}.
+We use this rule to build ASP constraints to prune singleton reducible rules.
+For instance, for the relation \emph{length/2}, where the first argument is total, \name{} returns the atom \emph{total\_length\_b}.
 We therefore add this constraint to \popper{}: